jtorp/lambda-rkn-dynamoDB-facialAnalysis/README.md

 # Analyzing Images Stored in an Amazon S3 Bucket

- AWS CDK project uses AWS Lambda, Amazon Rekognition, and Amazon DynamoDB to detect faces in images uploaded to S3 bucket.
+ AWS CDK project uses AWS Lambda, Rekognition, and DynamoDB to detect faces in images uploaded to S3 bucket.
 The results, including facial attributes, are stored in a DynamoDB table.

 ## **Architecture**